 The conversion of biomass follows one of three basic pathways: thermo-chemical, biochemical or catalytic-chemical conversion.
 In the thermo-chemical conversion, the biomass is decomposed at a high temperature.
-If sufficient oxygen is available, the conversion process will produce pure heat.
-If the oxygen is removed, the biomass will produce gas.
+If sufficient oxygen is available as in combustion, the conversion process will produce pure heat.
+If the oxygen is removed, the biomass converts to gas.
 This is called gasification.
 The gas can be combusted in an engine or turbine for power production or can be purified and converted into liquid fuels.
-The gas is currently mainly used for heat and power production.
+Gassification is currently used for heat and power production.
 The production of liquid fuels from gasification is still at an experimental and demonstration stage.